 From Image to Conceit

-The following section looks at imagery, symbolism and metaphor, and then illustrates how metaphor can be extended into a conceit.
+The following paragraphs look at imagery, symbolism and metaphor, and then illustrate how metaphor can be extended into a conceit.

 Image and imagery.
 An image is a visual impression — as in E.J.
 Pratt’s seagull “etched upon the horizon” (from his poem, “Seagulls”).
 Here we see the seagull against the sky in our mind.
 The image is one of a bird in flight, a small and sharp living thing against a wide open space.